floo-bar/Kaggle_Titanic/README.md

 # Kaggle_Titanic
-My attempt at the Titanic problem
+My attempt at the Kaggle Titanic problem